alyberty/syncthing-bar/README.md

 It adds status awareness to the app.
 The icon changes in accordance to the current syncthing status.
 It also adds a finder extension which shows the current staus of the files.
+An OSX specific implementation of a file system notifier ( like syncthing-inotify ) is added.

+I changed the App identifier so I don't have to sign an ID which doesn't belong to me. ( Intended to be reverted )

 syncthing-bar
 =============